SamPIngram/pbtgym/README.md

 # pbtgym
 Proton Beam Therapy (PBT) gym is a toolkit to aid in the gamification of proton therapy treatment planning.
-This is to aid it's applicability for machine learning solutions of auto-planning.
+This is to increase it's applicability for reinforcement style solutions of auto-planning.

 ## In development
 - plug and play API for PBT dose calculation (including simple included solution)